18F/18f.gsa.gov/content/posts/2022-01-21-what-have-you-learned-from-other-18F-designers.md

 excerpt: "We asked 18F designers what they've learned from fellow designers while working together.
 Here's what they said."
 ---

-{% image "assets/blog/team_brainstorming.png" "Image of team brainstorming" %}
+{% image "assets/blog/team_brainstorming.png" "Illustration of four people with different skintones and hairstyles, sharing ideas and brainstorming together" %}

 Special thanks to designer Jia Gu for the images in this post {.font-alt-xs}